-- a. improving the employee's basic skills (e.g. reading, writing, basic mathematics, problem solving, error reduction, etc.); - b. improving the employee's knowledge and skills needed to better perform the duties of his or her current position; or - c. building on the employee's existing knowledge and skill base to prepare the employee for possible advancement or lateral job transitions within the City that are logically connected to the employee's present position.
+(a) improving the employee's basic skills (e.g. reading, writing, basic mathematics, problem solving, error reduction, etc.);

+- (b) improving the employee's knowledge and skills needed to better perform the duties of their current position; or - (c) building on the employee's existing knowledge and skill base to prepare the employee for possible advancement or lateral job transitions within the City that are logically connected to the employee's present position.